MaastrichtU-IDS/federatedQueryKG/README.md

 - [Visa information](https://www.mfa.gov.tr/general-information-about-turkish-visas.en.mfa)
 - [E-visa application](https://www.evisa.gov.tr/en/) (The website is a bit slow, but it's working.)

+If you need an invitation letter in your (E-)VISA application process, our local organizers from Turkey agree to write an official signed invitation letter for people in need of a visa or e-visa.
+In this case, please send an email to Fatmana fatmanas@pau.edu.tr.

 ### Transportation ###
 #### Fights ####